 Solar Hot Water Installation, Service, and “Rescue”

-For the installation of new solar hot water systems, please start off the process by contacting Colin, our service manager, to discuss your goals:
+For the installation of new solar hot water systems, please start off the process by contacting Marlon, our service manager, to discuss your goals:

 Some things to consider:

 – Will the solar system heat domestic hot water?

 – Will it be used for space heating?

 – Solar hot water panels are either flat-plate collectors or evacuated tube collectors.
 Each approach has benefits and drawbacks.
 We can help you determine the best approach for your project.

 – What is the expected domestic hot water load?

 – Will the solar system be used year-round?
 This has a large impact on the design of the solar system.